-The Human Rights Institute's year-long fact-finding practicum allows a small group of students an opportunity to work as human rights investigators—researching a human rights problem in depth, conducting extensive interviews on the subject, drafting a comprehensive report on their findings, and engaging in related advocacy.
+The Human Rights Institute's Fact-Finding Project allows a small group of students an opportunity to work as human rights investigators—researching a human rights problem in depth, conducting extensive interviews on the subject, drafting a comprehensive report on their findings, and engaging in related advocacy.

-Student participants enroll in a full-year, five credit practicum taught by expert practitioners.
-In the fall semester the class covers the substantive law and policy, as well as fact-finding skills and methodology.
-In January, during Georgetown Law's "Week One," the class travels either internationally or domestically to conduct extensive interviews with those affected by and knowledgeable about the issue.
-In the spring semester, students draft a comprehensive report that lays out their findings and recommendations, which is published by the Human Rights Institute.
-They then engage in extensive federal-level advocacy with government decision-makers to lobby for change.
+Students selected to join the Project are supported by a full-year, six-credit practicum taught by expert practitioners.
+In the fall semester, the seminar sessions train students in the substantive law and policy, as well as fact-finding skills and methodology, ethics and security planning.
+In January, during Georgetown Law's "Week One," the research team travels either internationally or domestically to conduct extensive interviews with those affected by and knowledgeable about the issue.
+In the spring semester, students draft a comprehensive report that lays out their findings and recommendations, which is then published by the Human Rights Institute.
+The team then engages in extensive federal-level advocacy with government decision-makers to lobby for change.

-The 2014-2015 fact-finding project and practicum course will be focused on the detention of migrant children in the United States.
+The 2014-2015 Fact-Finding Project and accompanying Practicum course will be focused on the detention of migrant children in the United States.
 The course will be taught by Professor Michelle Brane.
-More information can be found here.

-Students interested in being admitted to the project team and practicum course should contact Dash/Muse Fellow Ian Kysel (firstname.lastname@example.org).
-LLM students are encouraged to submit an application, including a statement of interest, a resume and a writing sample as soon as possible.
-Applications from LLM students will be considered on a rolling basis.
+Students interested in being admitted to the project team and practicum course should contact Dash/Muse Fellow Ian Kysel (email@example.com).
+Students are encouraged to submit an application, including a statement of interest, a resume and a writing sample as soon as possible.
+Applications from students will be considered on a rolling basis.
+More information is available here.
 Criteria to be considered include but are not limited to: a demonstrated commitment to human rights; experience interviewing or working with individuals affected by human rights violations; ability to work independently, in a group and to complete complicated tasks on a deadline; and language skills.